AI Trail Analysis

 - steep sections

-The trail itself is rocky and can be steep in sections, requiring careful footing.
-The primary hazard before even starting the hike is the rough forest service road that necessitates a high-clearance vehicle for access to Tray Gap.
+The trail itself is generally well-maintained but features significant rocky sections and roots, requiring careful footing.
+The primary access challenge is the rough forest road (USFS 79/698) which necessitates a high-clearance vehicle.
+Steep sections contribute to the moderate difficulty.

 Weather⌄